-In 2008, Liechtenstein further adjusted its Data Protection Law to the EU Data Protection Directive and strengthened the position of the Data Protection Commissioner.
-The Data Protection Unit is now attached to the Liechtenstein Parliament.
-Liechtenstein’s data protection has thus attained the level of the EU, as was necessary for Liechtenstein’s access to the Schengen/Dublin agreement at the end of 2011.
+In 2008, Liechtenstein further adjusted its Data Protection Law to the EU Data Protection Directive.
+In 2009, Liechtenstein established an independent and autonomous Data Protection Unit, as called for by Article 28 of the EU Data Protection Directive.
+The unit is attached to the Liechtenstein Parliament.
+Liechtenstein’s data protection had thus attained the level of the EU, as was necessary for Liechtenstein’s access to the Schengen/Dublin agreement at the end of 2011.